 Cyber insurance is designed to help you recover from a data breach or cyber security attack.
 Contact your carrier as soon as possible to see how they can help assist you with what to do after a cyber attack.
 If you don't have a cyber liability insurance policy, AmTrust's appointed agents can assist you in the process of selecting cyber liability coverage that could help with costs associated with addressing future cyber incidents as well as identifying potential cyber exposures.

 Emphasize your willingness to be transparent with your customers by considering a special action hotline specifically to address questions from affected individuals.
 Communication can be key to maintaining positive, professional relationships with your patrons.
 A data breach can be stressful, but as long as you take the right steps, your business will be better prepared to recover successfully.
 Moving forward, conduct frequent security checks to help reduce the likelihood of an incident occurring again in the future.

-Make sure your businesses takes time to review and update information security policies, business continuity plans and data breach response plans, and regularly communicates with employees about them.
+Ensure your businesses takes time to review and update information security policies, business continuity plans, and data breach response plans and regularly communicates with employees about them.

 If you discover you are the victim of a fraudulent incident:

-Cyber liability insurance for small businesses provides a variety of services to address the modern day risks and threats of business identity theft and data breaches.
-For more information about cyber liability coverage contact us.
+AmTrust provides cyber insurance for small businesses to protect them in the event of a data breach or any type of cyber incident.
+For more information about cyber liability coverage, please contact us today.
 This material is for informational purposes only and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.
 Coverages may vary by location.
 Contact your local RSM for more information.